 FREE Learning - The Great Steel Debate

-Carbon steel vs. Stainless steel for your Custom Knife?
+Carbon or Stainless steel for your Custom Knife?
 Why is one better or worse than the other for my knife design?
 Why do some people have a preference?
 The debate has raged for decades as to which is better, carbon steel or stainless for custom knifemaking.
-I don't know the answer for you personally, but maybe we can explore some facts here.
+I don't know the answer for you personally, which is why I make both stainless and Carbon steel knives!
+But maybe we can explore some facts here.
 We'll explore these questions here and rather than try to defend one side or the other, just try to explain the facts and fallacies that both sides stand on in this argument.

 Simple Carbon Steels--

+The conversation of Carbon Steel vs Stainless Steel begins right here, at the simplest form of steel.
 The definition of steel is "iron with carbon added".
 The carbon helps refine the iron ore and make it hardenable, along with trace elements like manganese and silicon.
 When steel makers provide a chemical analysis of a given steel, they list all alloys by percentage of the weight.
-Simple Carbon steels suitable for knifemaking need to contain no less than about .6% carbon to provide the hardness necessary to make a good knife.
+Simple Carbon steel for knives need to contain no less than about .6% carbon to provide the hardness necessary to make a good knife.
 They take an excellent, keen edge, but don't hold it very long(remember Edge Retention), yet are easily resharpened.
 Simple carbon blades rust quite easily, and require special care to avoid corrosion.
 This class includes steels in the "10xx" category like 1060, 1075, and 1095, where the last two numbers indicate the carbon content in fractions of one percent.
 So 1060 is .6%, and 1095 is .95 % nominally.
 There are also a number of steels from Japan and Europe that are of this type, the Japanese being the most renowned.
 All these steels are referred to as "water quenched" steels, and need a super fast quench like water, brine, or a really fast engineered quench oil to fully harden.
 Some of these are quite forgiving in heat treat, are fairly easy to forge, and a barely serviceable knife can be made with a homemade forge or even a torch.

 When the carbon content of simple steels gets over 1%, the hardening process can result in an extremely hard blade around 65-66 HRC or even harder.
+In Japan, due to low alloying, and careful heat treating, the carbide and grain structure of these steels is extremely fine.
 This is the trademark of carbon steel Japanese knives.
-Very high working hardness and thin, acutely sharpened edges make these knives feel and cut like lasers!
+Very high working hardness and thin, acutely ground, KEENLY sharpened edges make these knives feel and cut like lasers!
+This combination of geometry, hardness, thinness, and acute edges is the epitome of cutting, and many makers in the west are just catching up!

 Another subclass of steel is referred to as Alloy Steel.
 The alloying elements are a bit higher in these steels, and can include molybdenum, manganese, nickel, vanadium, cobalt, and chromium, among other elements.
 These alloys help to make a stronger steel that will harden without the shock of a water quench, and with better edge retention.
 They still need special care to prevent corrosion.
 These steels include 5160, 15N20, and 52100, among many others.
 52100 particularly among this group, at 1% carbon and 1.5% chromium, is one of the toughest, finest grained alloy steels available.

 The next category is Tool Steels.
 These steels have even higher content of alloying elements, including the elements listed above and also tungsten, niobium, nitrogen, and cobalt, although some are essentially simple carbon steels.
-Most of these still need care to prevent corrosion.
+Most of these still need care to prevent corrosion, as they are not stainless steels.
 This class includes A2, D2, W2, O1, M2, M4 and many newer additions.
 The more complex of these are called "High Speed Steels" for their ability to withstand higher temperatures in cutting applications without losing temper or seeing failed edges.
 With some of these tool steels, the addition of certain alloying elements slows the quench time into the realm of "air hardening", meaning the steel can be quenched from heat in still air and achieve full hardness.
+The vast majority of these steels sacrifice some toughness for increased hardness, abrasion resistance, and edge retention.

 Then there are Stainless steels.
-Stainless steel must contain enough Chromium(Cr) to form an oxide film on the surface of the steel, which then helps prevent corrosion.
-Generally speaking the Cr content must be around 13% or above for a steel to be considered stainless, though it must be balanced with carbon content.
+Stainless steel for knives must contain enough Chromium(Cr) to form an oxide film on the surface of the steel, which then helps prevent corrosion.
+They must also contain enough carbon to properly harden for knives.
+Generally speaking the Cr content must be around 13% or above for a steel to be considered stainless, though Cr must be balanced with carbon content.
 Chromium also combines with carbon to create chromium carbides.
 These particles interspersed in the steel increase edge retention and wear resistance, sometimes at the expense of toughness.
-These carbides are why some folks don't like stainless steels.
 The earlier stainlesses, had big clumpy carbides.
 Due to the processing of the molten alloy at the foundry, these alloys would experience "carbide segregation" where clumps of one element or another would segregate into relatively large clumps of non homogenous material.
 These large carbides adversely affected toughness by creating crack initiation points.
 Additionally, early on, many stainless cutlery steels did not achieve higher working hardnesses and gained a bad reputation for being too soft to hold an edge.
 I hold many European and American mass producers responsible for the bad reputation of stainless steels.
 In the early days of stainless cutlery they sold inferior products with inferior heat treatments, just to be in the "stainless game".
 To a lesser degree that continues today.
 With new alloys in the stainless category, that doesn't HAVE to be the case.
-I seriously doubt any custom knifemaker would spend time making bespoke knives from those old steels that were chosen for all the wrong properties.
+I seriously doubt any custom knifemaker would spend time making custom kitchen knives from those old steels that were chosen for all the wrong properties.

 Carbides, Toughness, and Edge Retention--